2022 Midterm Election: A Flathead Valley Voter Guide - Flathead Beacon

+Greetings on this bluebird Election Day, Flathead Valley voters.
+In this election guide you will find helpful voter information, candidate profiles for local legislative, statewide and congressional races, and analysis of ballot issues and legislative referenda.
+Please stay tuned to the Flathead Beacon throughout the day for additional election coverage, analysis and live results.

-Ballots for Montana’s general midterm election are due by 8 p.m.
-Tuesday, Nov.
-8, which means from here on out voters with absentee ballots must hand-deliver them to their designated polling place, or to the Flathead County Election Department, which has moved to its new location at the Flathead County North Complex, 290 B North Main Street, Kalispell.
+Ballots for Montana’s general midterm election are due today, Tuesday, Nov.
+8, by 8 p.m., which means voters with absentee ballots must hand-deliver them to their designated polling place, or to the Flathead County Election Department, which has moved to its new location at the Flathead County North Complex, 290 B North Main Street, Kalispell.
 Ballots may also be hand-delivered to one of two drive-through drop-off locations, located outside the election office or at the Flathead County Fairgrounds on North Meridian in Kalispell.

 For voters who did not receive an absentee ballot, in-person polling places are open throughout the Flathead Valley between 7 a.m. and 8 p.m. on Election Day at: the Flathead County Fairgrounds-Trade Center in Kalispell; Lakeside QRU/Ambulance in Lakeside; Bad Rock Fire Hall in Columbia Falls; Smith Valley Fire Hall in Kalispell; Whitefish Community Center; Columbia Falls High School; Martin City Fire-Lietz Hall; Marion Fire and Auxiliary; Bigfork Library Building; Swan River School; First Baptist Church in Whitefish; and the Whitefish Armory.